ivanajeo/etch-a-sketch/README.md

-# Etch-a-Sketch 2.0 — Interactive Drawing on Hover!
+# Etch-a-Sketch 2.0 — Interactive Drawing on Hover!🌟

 Unleash your inner artist — one pixel at a time.
 This modern reimagination of the classic **Etch A Sketch** lets you paint with nothing but a mouse hover.